A computer is one HTTP call away. nehemiahd boots a Firecracker

 | /v1/machines/{id}/vnc | RFB/VNC framebuffer for desktop machines |

-Run a server inside a connected machine and open its port through boringd — works locally (over a tunnel) and on public deployments, no wildcard DNS:
+Run a server inside a connected machine and open its port through nehemiahd — works locally (over a tunnel) and on public deployments, no wildcard DNS:

 http://localhost:8080/v1/machines/<machine-id>/web/<port>/An OpenAI-compatible gateway — Claude runs on Anthropic, everything else routes through